marieflutre/UrbanTempo/README.md

 # Installation

-You, the user, first need to install on your computer the R software (details [here](https://cloud.r-project.org/)), available under a free software license, for Windows, Mac and Linux operating systems.
+You, the user, first need to install on your computer the R software (details [here](https://cloud.r-project.org/)).
+This software is available under a free software license, hence is best used on a computer with a free operating system such as GNU/Linux, but it can also be used on Windows and Mac operating systems.

-Once this is done, it is recommended to also install the RStudio software (the Desktop version; details [here](https://www.rstudio.com/products/rstudio/#Desktop)), also available under a free software license, for Windows, Mac and Linux operating systems.
+Once this is done, it is recommended to also install the RStudio software (the Desktop version; details [here](https://www.rstudio.com/products/rstudio/#Desktop)).
+This software is also available under a free software license, hence is best used on a computer with a free operating system such as GNU/Linux, but it can also be used on Windows and Mac operating systems.
 For Mac users, if asked, there is no need to install "git" or "XCode" tools.

 Once this is done, launch RStudio, which will also automatically launch an interactive R session.